Norman Hillmer

 George Norman Hillmer (born 1942) is a Canadian historian and is among the leading scholars on Canada–US relations.

 Hillmer completed his Bachelor of Arts and Master of Arts degrees in history at the University of Toronto in 1966 and 1967, respectively, before going on to earn a Doctor of Philosophy degree from Christ's College, Cambridge, in 1974.
 During this period, he also worked as an assistant to former Prime Minister Lester Pearson, who was then working at Carleton University's Norman Paterson School of International Affairs.
 In 1972, Hillmer joined the Directorate of History at Canada's Department of National Defence as a staff historian.
 He rose to become the acting director of the directorate before shifting in 1990 to a full-time career as a professor of history and international affairs at Carleton University, a position he continues to hold.

 Hillmer collaborates with other scholars on many of his book projects, often with the respected Canadian historian J. L. Granatstein.

 In December 2016, Hillmer was named a Member of the Order of Canada.
 He is a two-time winner of the C.P.
-Stacey Prize for "for distinguished publications on the twentieth-century military experience."
+Stacey Prize for "distinguished publications on the twentieth-century military experience."